Tyson Foods stock plunges as brokerage says lawsuit may have merit

 Tyson Foods disputed the allegations in the complaints as well as the speculative conclusions in the report.

-Shares of other chicken producers named in the lawsuit, Pilgrim's Pride Corp and Sanderson Farms Inc, were also down about 4 percent in afternoon trading on Friday.
+Shares of other chicken producers named in the lawsuit, Pilgrim's Pride Corp (PPC.O) and Sanderson Farms Inc (SAFM.O), were also down about 4 percent in afternoon trading on Friday.

 Pivotal Research Group analyst Timothy Ramey said he was not alleging that Tyson colludes on chicken pricing or production.